asimihsan/intro-to-data-science-udacity/README.md

 ## Using IPython Notebook

 When you run `ipython notebook` by default it starts an HTTP server on port 8888.
-Vagrant will thebn attempt to map port 58888 on your host PC to port 8888 in the guest PC.
+Vagrant will then attempt to map port 58888 on your host PC to port 8888 in the guest PC.
 Try to browse to `http://localhost:58888` and you should be able to access your IPython Notebook.